saadalee7/CLI-Projects/README.md

 Develop a simple command line currency converter using TypeScipt, Node.js, Inquirer and Chalk.
 Run the following command to experience a CLI program: npx @saadalee7/currency-converter
+# TO-DO List
+Develop a simple command line to do list using TypeScipt, Node.js, Inquirer and Chalk.
+Run the following command to experience a CLI program: npx @saadalee7/to-do-list